dowlinglab/hfcs-fffit/README.rst

 most of the installation and dependencies.
 However, some items will need to be installed from source or pip.

-We recommend starting with a fresh conda environment, then installing the packages listed under ``requirements-pip.txt`` with pip, then installing the packages listed under ``requirements-conda.txt`` with conda, and finally installing a few items from source ``requirements-other.txt``.
-We recommend ``python3.7`` and taking packages from ``conda-forge``.
+We recommend installing the required dependencies using the conda environment file located in ``devtools/conda-envs/hfcs-fffit.yaml``.

 Running the simulations will also require an installation of GROMACS.
 This can be installed separately (see installation instructions